-- 1. Locate the following files in the /var/www/ks directory - pupclient x86 64.cfg: Example client kickstart configuration script. - diskdetect.sh: Example script to determine disks available on a system and then apply disk configuration.
-This script is used by pupclient_x86_64.cfg. - 2.
-Open the pupclient_x86_64.cfg file and follow the instructions provided within it to replace the variables listed and to customize for BIOS/UEFI boot and/or FIPS/non-FIPS mode.
+- This profile class adds management of DHCP, DNS, the Kickstart service, as well as the example provisioning script. - After adding the above class, run puppet: puppet agent -t. - 2.
+Locate the following files in the /var/www/ks directory - pupclient\x86\64.cfg: Example client kickstart configuration script. - diskdetect.sh: Example script to determine disks available on a system and then apply disk configuration.
+This script is used by pupclient\x86\64.cfg. - 3.
+Open the pupclient\x86\64.cfg file and follow the instructions provided within it to replace the variables listed and to customize for BIOS/UEFI boot and/or FIPS/non-FIPS mode.
 If you have servers that require different boot mode or FIPS options, you will need to make customized copies of this file to provide those distinct configurations.
 You will also have to configure TFTP to point to the appropriate files. - Instructions are provided both at the top of the file and throughout the body of the file. - You need to know the IP Addresses of the YUM, Kickstart, and TFTP servers.
 (They default to the SIMP server in simp config). - Use the commands described in the comments at the top of the file to generate the root and grub passwords hashes.
-Be sure to replace password with your root password. - Follow the instructions throughout the file to customize for BIOS/UEFI boot. - Follow the instructions throughout the file to customize for FIPS/non-FIPS mode. - 3.
+Be sure to replace password with your root password. - Follow the instructions throughout the file to customize for BIOS/UEFI boot. - Follow the instructions throughout the file to customize for FIPS/non-FIPS mode. - 4.
 Open the diskdetect.sh script and customize the disk device names and/or partitions as appropriate for your site.
 The sample diskdetect.sh script will work, as is, for most systems, as long as your disk device names are in the list.
-In addition, the sample script provides STIG-compliant partitioning. - 4.
-Type chown root.apache /var/www/ks/ to ensure that all files are owned by root and in the apache group. - 5.
-Type chmod 640 /var/www/ks/ to change the permissions so the owner can read and write the file and the apache group can only read.
+In addition, the sample script provides STIG-compliant partitioning. - 5.
+Type chown root.apache /var/www/ks/\ to ensure that all files are owned by root and in the apache group.

+6. Type chmod 640 /var/www/ks/\ to change the permissions so the owner can read and write the file and the apache group can only read.

-Note: Two major changes were made to pupclient_x86_64.cfg in SIMP 6.2:
+Note: Two major changes were made to pupclient\x86\64.cfg in SIMP 6.2:

-- UEFI PXE support was added. - To address timeout issues that caused Puppet bootstrap failures, the use of the runpuppet script to bootstrap Puppet on the client was replaced with the use of two scripts, both provided by the simp::server::kickstart class: - A systemd unit file for CentOS 7 (simp_client_bootstrap.service) or a systemv init script for CentOS 6 (simp_client_bootstrap). - A common bootstrap script (bootstrap_simp_client) used by both.
+- UEFI PXE support was added. - To address timeout issues that caused Puppet bootstrap failures, the use of the runpuppet script to bootstrap Puppet on the client was replaced with the use of two scripts, both provided by the simp::server::kickstart class: - A systemd unit file for CentOS 7 (simp\client\bootstrap.service) or a systemv init script for CentOS 6 (simp\client\bootstrap). - A common bootstrap script (bootstrap\simp\client) used by both.